The Flag of the United Nations

 United Nations Military Observers

-The Danish Defence contributes continually with 25 to 50 persons to the United Nations (UN) Military Observer Missions.
+The Danish Defence contributes continually with around 20 to 50 persons to the United Nations (UN) Military Observer Missions.
 The UN Military Observers (UNMOs) can be described as the eyes and the ears of the Mission, since their observations and assessments help provide a real-time picture of the situation in the area of the mission.

 Danish UNMOs are deployed to UN missions in South Sudan, Mali and in the Middle East.
 Additionally, the Danish Defence has also sent out two observers to the Republic of Korea, where the UN Command Military Armistice Commission (UNMAC) was transferred to become a US-led mission back in the 1950's.